Shawn-Nichol/AndroidKotlinGuide/animation/PropertyAnimation/Property Vs View.md

 View animation is only able to animate views.

 Disavanatage
-- You cannot animate properties of the such as color.
+- You cannot animate properties such as color.
 - It is only modified where the View was drawn and not the acutal View itself.
 If a button moves to a new location a click will not take place at the new location, instead it will take place at the orignal draw location.

 Advantages